NuGet/Insights/docs/new-driver.md

    default columns in your CSV.
 Also, your CSV row class must implement `ICsvRecord<T>`.
 This is a good thing since this allows your class to be automatically serializable to CSV using a built-in source generator.

+   You'll need to add a Azure Blob Storage container name to [`NuGetInsightsWorkerSettings.cs`](../src/Worker.Logic/NuGetInsightsWorkerSettings.cs) to store the CSV files.

    - Example implementation: [`PackageAssetToCsvDriver`](../src/Worker.Logic/CatalogScan/Drivers/PackageAssetToCsv/PackageAssetToCsvDriver.cs) -
      For each catalog leaf item, this driver fetches the list of file in the .nupkg and execute's NuGet client tooling's restore pattern sets (i.e. the rules used by `dotnet restore` to understand the significance of each package file)